millarke/the-shoppies/README.md

 - Used [OMDb API](http://www.omdbapi.com/)

 ### Known Issues
+- Banner doesn't pop up when 5 nominations are hit
 - No backend to use to hide the OMDB API key (visible in network requests when deployed, but not visible in the github repo)
 - Button styling is poor, poor placement as well
 - nominations container formats poorly when wide enough